All Episodes

 Thank you, sir, very much.

-We just have to basically not slander them, and then you have the uh woman who wants to be president, claiming that we have to, you know, understand them that this administration, this president, sympathize with the terrorists, and it's gonna be the undoing of this country.
+And then you have the woman who wants to be president claiming that we have to, you know, understand them that this administration, this president, sympathized with the terrorists, and it's going to be the undoing of this country.

-Wait, just well, hold it just a what do you get that's quite a that's that's quite a charge that the president is sympathizing with the terrorists?
+That's quite a charge that the president is sympathizing with the terrorists.

 Where do you get that?

-It's very evident in his stance and the fact that he's been allowing this country to basically back down from anything and is weak in this country.
+It's very evident in his stance and the fact that he's been allowing this country to basically back down from anything and has weakened this country.

 And it's all come from the top down.